wgjm1986/FIN657/README.md

     conda activate FIN657

-To confirm that the environment is active:

-    python --version

 Finally, register this Conda environment with Jupyter so that it appears as a selectable kernel in notebooks: